21 Hot Product Management Tools Of 2023

 Notion is a versatile tool that can be used for multiple use cases and is especially great for PMs.
 Whether it is writing a simple note or tracking the progress of tasks, Notion does everything for you.

-With multiple views, you can choose kanban, calendar, list views, etc with multiple filter options.
+As one of the best management platform for product managers, it allows multiple views.
+You can choose kanban, calendar, list views, etc with multiple filter options.
 These features also let you use Notion as a product backlog management tool.

 Slack is a cloud-based product management collaboration tool that allows product teams to collaborate efficiently and effectively.
 It is a successful and well-designed platform that provides instant messaging, advanced message search, and file transfers.